Menu

 8. For a Classic Broadway Sound with an Edge: ”You Don’t Know”

 Our favorite part about this song?
-It’s got so much good potential for drama!
+It’s got so much potential for drama!
 The character is clearly feeling emotional in her life, and there are so many ways you could play it.
-Angry, heartbroken, disdainful…so much fun!
-Plus, if you have a strong upper range, you can really lean into the “heart full of hate” climax note.
+Angry, heartbroken, disdainful… Plus, if you have a strong upper range, you can really lean into the “heart full of hate” climax note.

 Sheet music for Here’s Love

-9. Audition Songs for Singers with Personality: “What Makes Me Love Him?”
+9. Audition Song for Singers with Personality: “What Makes Me Love Him?”

 Have you ever seen the show The Apple Tree (or The Diary of Adam and Eve, as it’s also called)?
-Neither have we, since it’s in the back catalog for most people.
-This show isn’t produced very often, which is awesome when you’re looking for mezzo-soprano audition songs.
-(Interestingly, Kristin Chenoweth — a seriously high soprano — played this role on Broadway in the early 2000s, but it falls nicely into a lower range if your high notes aren’t there.)
+Neither have we; it’s not produced very often, which is awesome when you’re looking for mezzo-soprano audition songs.
+(Interestingly, Kristin Chenoweth played this role on Broadway in the early 2000s, but it fits pretty nicely into a lower range.)

-With its lilting accompaniment and calming tune, this song feels like a life lullaby.
+With its lilting accompaniment and calming tune, this song feels like a lullaby.
 The familiar chord progressions are instantly soothing — they make your audience pause, sigh, and relax into the performance.
 (Isn’t that a lovely experience at a concert?)
 But take a minute to listen to the lyrics; they’re not as sweet and charming as they might sound.
-Eve is going through all of her objections to Adam, and slowly taking them out as she realizes how she feels.
-It’s so easy to empathize with, and we love the sweet resolution.

 Sheet music for “What Makes Me Love Him?” (digital download!)

-10. One of Our Favorite Mezzo-Soprano Songs (with a Bernadette Flair): “So Far”
+10. A Mezzo-Soprano Song with a Bernadette Flair: “So Far”

 Do you look to Bernadette Peters for repertoire ideas?
 This could be one of your next audition songs.
 The range is easy, with a quite a few good opportunities to show off your vibrato.
 We love that the melody is catchy but not super predictable; it makes a few unexpected turns on the back end, which is crucial when you’re singing in an audition or a concert.
 Those tiny variations are just enough to keep your audience listening carefully.